-The baby passport form is available online or at any Post Office branch offering the passport check and send service.
+You can get a baby passport form online or at any Post Office branch that provides the passport check and send service.
 You will need to print out the baby passport form (or have it mailed to you).

-This is what you will need to make an application for a separate passport for your baby;
+This is what you will need to make an application for a separate passport for your baby:

 There is no particular requirement for the eyes to be facing into the camera lens.
 Of course, these rules are very different from passport photos for adults and older children.